samuellihn/obsidian-freeview/docs/Quadric Surfaces.md

 The linear terms determines the axis that the surface opens along

-The linear term can also have its sign flipped to flip the surface across the plane (in thsi case, a negative $c$ would make the surface open downwards)
+The linear term can also have its sign flipped to flip the surface across the plane (in this case, a negative $c$ would make the surface open downwards)

 # Hyperbolic Parabloid

 ![[Pasted image 20220925214429.png]]

 $$